-All applications are assessed by the selection panel against the work requirements and a shortlist of candidates is prepared.
-If you have not submitted all the required documents or your applications is assessed as not meeting the specified work related requirements your application will not proceed to the next stage and you will be advised by email that your application is unsuccessful.
+All applications are assessed by the selection panel against the Work Related Requirements and a shortlist of candidates is prepared.
+If you have not submitted the required documents or your application is assessed as not meeting the specified Work Related Requirements your application will not proceed to the next stage and you will be advised by email that your application has been unsuccessful.

-If your application has demonstrated meeting the specified work related requirements it will be shortlisted and you will be contacted by the selection panel and advised as such.
-As this is an open recruitment pool, interviews will be scheduled periodically however candidates will be advised of the progress of their application (ie shortlisted pending scheduling of interviews, or invited to attend an interview).
+If your application has demonstrated meeting the specified Work Related Requirements it will be shortlisted and you will be contacted by the selection panel and advised as such.

-At the interview, the panel will ask applicants a number of questions or to respond to case studies, to draft correspondence or a report, to role play a scenario or to give a presentation.
+At the interview, the panel will ask applicants to answer a number of questions or to respond to case studies, to draft correspondence or a report, to role play a scenario or give a presentation.
 Whatever process the panel adopts, they will ensure it relates to the position requirements.

-Following interviews the panel may contact your referees to confirm your claims.
+Following interviews, the panel may contact your referees to confirm your claims.

 The panel will consider all the information to determine which applicant(s), best meet the work related requirements and the operational and diversity needs of MHAS.
 All applicants will be notified of the outcome by email.

 Suitable applicants may be offered a position or a place in a "recruitment pool" of suitable applicants to be contacted when a vacancy arises.
 On offer of a contract, successful applicants must provide a current Police Clearance (not more than 6 months old at the date of engagement) and if necessary a Working with Children Check (the Senior Advocate will confirm if this is a requirement of the position).

 Applicants will also need to provide four forms of identification, a photo (for an ID badge - this does not need to be a "passport" photo), their tax file number, and details of superannuation fund if they prefer to nominate their own fund.